2026 Aichi-Nagoya Asian Games: Complete Ticket Buying Guide for International Visitors

 March 12 – March 31, 2026

-Phase 2 Pre-Sale Now Open
+Phase 2 Pre-Sale Closed

-General Sale Begins Coming Soon
+General Sale — Open to All Coming Soon

 September 19, 2026